The diagnostic temperature discrepancy as evidence for non-Maxwellian coronal electrons: Discussion and conclusions

 \subsection{Summary}

 The diagnostic temperature discrepancy in the quiet solar corona ($R = T_H/T_b \approx 2.4$) is not a calibration artifact.
 It is built into the frequency-dependent spectral shape of the radio emission \citep{Mercier2015}, stable over an eight-year solar cycle, and consistent with LOFAR observations at lower frequencies \citep{Vocks2018}.
-Turbulent scattering contributes to $T_b$ suppression but is quantitatively insufficient (the measured angular broadening accounts for at most $\sim$20\% of the required suppression), and the ratio is invariant over the solar cycle (Section~\ref{sec:scattering}).
+Turbulent scattering contributes to $T_b$ suppression but cannot account for the full discrepancy: the standard Maxwellian model with realistic thermal structure predicts $\sim$1.6~MK \citep{Sharma2020, Gibson2016}; scattering reduces this toward observed MWA values but leaves the gap to 620~kK unexplained (Section~\ref{sec:scattering}).
 Ion-electron temperature separation fails the solar cycle test (Section~\ref{sec:ti_te}).

 We identify the discrepancy as a measurement of the electron velocity distribution shape.
 Radio bremsstrahlung samples the distribution core; ionization and scale-height diagnostics sample the suprathermal tail.
 For kappa distributions, the predicted ratio $\kappa/(\kappa - 3/2)$ matches the observed $R = 2.4$ at $\kappa \approx 2$--3.